composablesys/collabs/demos/types/number/README.md

 This is a demo that the library can build custom CRDTs, including novel ones with complex internal behavior.
 It is not intended for production use, but you are free to use or modify it for your own apps.

 Author: Ria Pradeep

+> Note: The CRDT is purely operation-based; it does not support merging saved states (unlike Collabs's built-in CRDTs).
+Instead, `load` can only be called in the initial state.